I sometimes get questions about this site. A few are below. If you have questions that I missed, please get in touch.

 Essentially, music cards are alternate, personal album art.

-What they might lack in artistic skill they make up for with personal, charming and unique qualities.
-As a bonus, sometimes the drawings are good.
+What they might lack in artistic skill they make up for with personal, unique qualities and typos.
+As a bonus, sometimes the drawings or photos are what some might consider not shabby.

 What is a music card?